-Before you begin oil tank installation, you should know a few things.
+Before you begin tank installation denver co, you should know a few things.
 First, you should have the tank installed at least five feet from any fuel-fired appliance.
 It should be installed to allow for easy inspections from all angles.
 Furthermore, if the tank is next to a wall, there should be four inches gap between the tank’s bottom and the wall.
 This way, you will know exactly what is inside your tank.
 Read more about oil tank installation in this article.

 NFPA 31 specifies above-ground oil tanks and underground tanks for fuel oil storage.
 Both must conform to local and state building codes.
 An approved testing laboratory must be used to test tanks, equipment, and materials.
 These standards also require that oil tank installation westchester county ny should be according to UL’s corrosion protection requirements.
 In addition, above-ground tanks must not emit odor.
 While underground tanks are generally safer, they can leak.